nus-cs2103-AY2324S1/tp/docs/tutorials/AddRemark.md

 <box type="warning" seamless>

-You must delete AddressBook’s storage file located at `/data/healthsync.json` before running it!
-Not doing so will cause AddressBook to default to an empty address book!
+You must delete HealthSync's storage file located at `/data/healthsync.json` before running it!
+Not doing so will cause HealthSync to have an empty patient list!

 </box>